Lucha Brothers: All Elite Wrestling / Ring of Honor (2019–2024)

-WWE (2025–present)
+WWE / Return to AAA (2025–present)

 On January 6, 2025 at the Raw premiere on Netflix, a video aired teasing Pentagón's debut in WWE.
 He made his official WWE debut on the following week's episode of Raw under the ring name Penta, defeating Chad Gable.
 On March 21, it was reported by Fightful Select Español that Fénix was officially signed to WWE.
 In the same month, WWE began airing vignettes on SmackDown to promote his debut.
 He made his debut on the April 4 episode of SmackDown under his Rey Fénix name, defeating Nathan Frazer.

+At the November 22, 2025 Alianzas event, the Lucha Brothers had made their return to AAA (which was then acquired by WWE earlier in April); who then reunited and challenged the Los Gringos Locos 2.0 (Dominik Mysterio and El Grande Americano) in a tag team match on December 20 at Guerra de Titanes, but Penta was forced to withdraw from the match due to an injury.
+On the March 2 episode of Raw, Penta defeated Dominik Mysterio to win the Intercontinental Championship, marking his first championship in WWE.
+At Noche de Los Grandes, Fénix defeated Laredo Kid to win the AAA World Cruiserweight Championship for the second time.